 Intramural Supervisors provide league administration, game management, and supervision of all intramural contests.
 IM Supervisors also train officials and scorekeepers, conduct Captain's meetings, communicate with Captain's/teams, and enforce all intramural program policies and specific game rules for all events.
 IM Supervisors schedule sport leagues and officials, update rosters, monitor player eligibility, train officials/scorekeepers, manage equipment, conduct Captain's meetings, set-up/take-down courts/fields, update sport rules and game results, manage the Intramural bulletin board in the BWC, take photos, assist in marketing, supervise all intramural competitions including special events, evaluate officials/scorekeepers, handle participant conflicts, provide basic first aid care, and communicate with the Intramural Sports Coordinator.

-Campus Rec is looking for a few high energy students interested in teaching dance, aerobic, or group exercise classes at the Campus Rec fitness center in the BWC.
+Campus Rec is looking for energetic and motivating students interested in teaching dance, aerobic, or group exercise classes at the Campus Rec fitness center in the BWC to diverse populations of students, faculty, staff, alumni, and other members.
 If you have previous instructor experience at your local community center, YMCA/YWCA, or fitness center, this job is for you!
-This is your chance to get paid while working out and having the time of your life!

 Instructors are needed to teach Jazz, Ballroom, Mamba, Samba, Salsa, Zumba, Hip Hop, Belly, Ballet or other dance forms.

 Instructors are needed to teach Kickboxing, Step, cardio/core, strength and conditioning, and other basic level fitness classes.
 If you've taught an exercise class, or if you have an interest in learning how to teach an aerobic/fitness class, please submit a Group Fitness Instructors application form.
 Previous teaching experience is preferred, and all fitness and dance instructors must attend and the mandatory CSS Fitness Instructors training program.